MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 * <sup>2</sup> [ASP.NET autoinstrumentation on virtual machines/virtual machine scale sets](./azure-vm-vmss-apps.md) and [on-premises](./application-insights-asp-net-agent.md) emits standard metrics without dimensions.
 The same is true for Azure App Service, but the collection level must be set to recommended.
 Manual instrumentation is required for all dimensions.
 * <sup>3</sup> The Java agent used with autoinstrumentation captures metrics emitted by popular libraries and sends them to Application Insights as custom metrics.

-## Preaggregation with Application Insights custom metrics

-You can use preaggregation with custom metrics to reduce the volume of data sent from the SDK to the Application Insights collection endpoint.

-There are several [ways of sending custom metrics from the Application Insights SDK](./api-custom-events-metrics.md).
-If your version of the SDK offers [GetMetric and TrackValue](./api-custom-events-metrics.md#getmetric), these methods are the preferred way of sending custom metrics.
-In this case, preaggregation happens inside the SDK.
-This approach reduces the volume of data stored in Azure and also the volume of data transmitted from the SDK to Application Insights.
-Otherwise, use the [trackMetric](./api-custom-events-metrics.md#trackmetric) method, which preaggregates metric events during data ingestion.

 ### Custom metrics dimensions and preaggregation

-All metrics that you send using [OpenTelemetry](./../app/opentelemetry-add-modify.md), [trackMetric](./../app/api-custom-events-metrics.md), or [GetMetric and TrackValue](./../app/api-custom-events-metrics.md#getmetric) API calls are automatically stored in both logs and metrics stores.
-These metrics can be found in the customMetrics table in Application Insights and in Metrics Explorer under the Custom Metric Namespace called "azure.applicationinsights".
+All metrics that you send using [OpenTelemetry](./../app/opentelemetry-add-modify.md), [trackMetric](./../app/api-custom-events-metrics.md), or [GetMetric and TrackValue](./../app/api-custom-events-metrics.md#getmetric) API calls are automatically stored in both the metrics store and logs.
+These metrics can be found in the customMetrics table in Application Insights and in Metrics Explorer under the Custom Metric Namespace called *azure.applicationinsights*.
 Although the log-based version of your custom metric always retains all dimensions, the preaggregated version of the metric is stored by default with no dimensions.
 Retaining dimensions of custom metrics is a Preview feature that can be turned on from the [Usage and estimated cost](./../cost-usage.md#usage-and-estimated-costs) tab by selecting **With dimensions** under **Send custom metrics to Azure Metric Store**.

 :::image type="content" source="./media/metrics-overview/usage-and-costs.png" lightbox="./media/metrics-overview/usage-and-costs.png" alt-text="Screenshot that shows usage and estimated costs.":::